qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 require it to fail there.
 If it still passes, the test is not testing what its name says and the `proof-*` cell is what says so.

-Three tests are expected to FAIL.
-They hold findings that belong to other work packages; the day one of them passes, that package is done and the line comes out of the registry.
+One test is expected to FAIL.
+It holds a finding that belongs to another work package, and the line comes out of the registry the day that package is done.
+A run that does not reach the defect reports *skipped*, not ok.

 ## The tests